UCL-badass/radar2/README.md

 ## Refactoring cost-benefit analysis

-This is the small [refactoring example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/CBA.rdr) used in the paper to introduce the language and decision analysis method.
-The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/refactoring_result.html).
+This is the small [refactoring example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/refactoring_result.html) used in the paper to introduce the language and decision analysis method.
+The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/CBA.rdr).

 ## Plastic card fraud detection system

-The [running example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/FDM.rdr) used in the paper to illustrate the language and analysis functions.
+The [running example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/fds_report.html) used in the paper to illustrate the language and analysis functions.
 The problem consists in selecting among alternative design for a fraud detection system so as to minimise financial loss due to fraud and minimise the number of fraud alerts to be investigated manually.
-The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/fds_report.html).
+The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/FDM.rdr).

 ## Document sharing security policy

 The [document sharing example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/bspdm_report.html) analyses  security policy decisions for an organisation concerned with leaks of confidential information.
 The analysis extends previous models developed by Tristan Caulfield and David Pym for a real organistion.
-The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/BSPDM.rdr).
+The full model can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/BSPDM.rdr ).

 ## Emergency Response System

+This  [emergency response example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/sas_report.html ) illustrates the use of RADAR on an architecture decision problem used in previous publications (see ICSE 2013 for details).
+The design space for this model includes 6912 solutions and takes around 2 minutes to analyse.
+The full model can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/SAS.rdr).

 ## Satellite Image Processing

+This example was first introduce to illustrate the CBAM architecture decision method (see report for full references).
+We show here how to analyse this problem in RADAR and compare RADAR's approach to CBAM.

 # Instructions on running the souce code
 The tool is implemented in Java and uses [ANTLR](http://www.antlr.org/) to generate model parser, generates diagrams in DOT format, and uses [Graphviz ](http://graphviz.org/)  to visualise the diagrams.
 To continue development on RADAR, follow the instructions below: